imeleges/YPDS_Projects/README.md

 ## "Natural Language Processing: Classifying comments"

 ### Task
-Speed up the moderation of comments in the community by automating their toxicity assessment.
-Train the model to classify comments as positive and negative
+Speeding up the moderation of product desctiption commentaries on an ecommerce website by automating their tone assessment.
+Training the model to classify comments as positive or negative

 ### Description
-Интернет-магазин запускает новый сервис. Теперь пользователи могут редактировать и дополнять описания товаров, как в вики-сообществах. То есть клиенты предлагают свои правки и комментируют изменения других. Требуется инструмент, который будет искать токсичные комментарии и отправлять их на модерацию.
+An online retail store launched a new feature: product description edit can now suggested by website users similar to wiki communities.
+Other users comment on proposed changes.
+A model developed to detect 'toxic' commentaries to be moderated.

 **Trends**
 [![Data Scientist](https://img.shields.io/static/v1?label=trend&message=Data%20Scientist&color=706fd3)](#)